-The importance of the Introduction to Hypnotherapy module is sometimes under-estimated.
-We feel that it is necessary for teachers to have a good understanding of and practice in hypnotherapy before they start to teach couples hypnobirthing.
-To have a brief explanation is quite different to having spent time actually experiencing and administering the techniques.
+The Hypnotherapy for Hypnobirthing module is important.
+We feel that it is necessary for you to have a good understanding of and practice in hypnotherapy before you start to teach couples hypnobirthing.
+To have a brief explanation is quite different to having spent time experiencing and administering the techniques.
+It is simple yet also profound.
 This is why each part of the course is taught by a specialist in that field.

 This is the core of the course.
-It goes through the hypnobirthing course, giving you a programme to teach by, and notes on how to get started as a professional KGHypnobirthing teacher.
+It goes through the hypnobirthing course you will teach to parents, giving you a logical programme to teach by, and notes on how to get started as a professional KGHypnobirthing teacher.
 This module is taught by a specialist hypnobirthing teacher who also has extensive knowledge of midwifery.

 2. Do I need to do the full course?

 If you are a midwife you receive exemption from the Birthing Foundation module.
-If you are trained in Hypnotherapy you are exempt from the Hypnotherapy module.
+If you are trained in hypnotherapy you are exempt from the Hypnotherapy for Hypnobirthing module.

 3. What does it cost?